Part-time college places fall by 85,000

 "Regardless of how you look at this, it still equates to significantly fewer opportunities for those who wish to learn.
 This reduction in part-time places could affect parents, carers and others who find it impossible to study full-time.

 "In the face of these worrying figures the education secretary can no longer afford to ignore the resounding chorus of concerns from the sector.
-Colleges must be given the funds and the flexibility to deliver courses in a way which best meets the needs of their students and their local areas."'Play catch-up'
+Colleges must be given the funds and the flexibility to deliver courses in a way which best meets the needs of their students and their local areas."

 In February the Scottish government announced £61m over three years in the budget to mitigate the impact of cuts to college spending cuts.